mgejo/vscode-sfdx-container/README.md

 To change to another container, first disconnect the one that is runnning, then open the project folder with VSCode and click the button when prompted.
 A good alternative is to use the [Project Manager](https://marketplace.visualstudio.com/items?itemName=alefragnani.project-manager) extension.

-If developing inside a repository, you may want to add `.devcontainer/*` to `/.git/info/exclude`.
+To use in a repository, first clone it and then drop `.devcontainer` folder into the project directory.
+Then add `.devcontainer/*` to `/.git/info/exclude`.

 ## Optimization